ghall89/ghall.space/src/content/blog/2026/music-server-setup.md

 tags: ['Music', 'Tech']
 ---

 For several months now, I've been running an old M1 Mac Mini (weird to think of that as old) as a music server.
-It's mainly served as source for me to bring into [Groove](https://grooveplayer.app), the iOS music app I've been building, but I've wanted to do more with it – namely, use it as a source of music for my stereo.
+It's mainly served as source for me to bring music into [Groove](https://grooveplayer.app), the iOS music app I've been building, but I've wanted to do more with it – namely, use it as a source of music for my stereo.

 So, a little over a month ago, I moved the Mac Mini into my living room and connected it to my stereo system – that was the easy part.